Evie Documentation – v1.3.1

 Troubleshooting

-Try checking the PHP configuration limits under Tools → Site Health, select the Info tab then scroll down to the Server section and make sure it has the minimum PHP settings as follows:
+If you have disabled the generation of thumbnails but it still doesn’t work.
+Try checking the PHP settings under Tools → Site Health, select the Info tab then scroll down to the Server section and make sure it has the minimum PHP settings as follows:

 However, this also depends on your host web server performance and resource usage limits on your web hosting plan.
 If you are using a basic plan, you may need to upgrade to the higher plans or consider choosing to import the Theme Presets and use predefined templates (Patterns) instead.